Welcome to the home of the new Fudge Shop Mystery Series set in Door County, Wisconsin—the “Cape Cod of the Midwest.”

 You’ll find FABULOUS FUDGE RECIPES within the pages of all my books in the Fudge Shop Mystery Series from Penguin Random House.

-The lighthouse you see on my website’s opening page is the scene of a wicked crime in the next installment featuring Ava Oosterling and her Grandpa Gil who run a bait and fudge shop on the shore of Lake Michigan.
+The lighthouse you see on my website’s banner is the scene of a wicked crime in the next installment featuring Ava Oosterling and her Grandpa Gil who run a bait and fudge shop on the shore of Lake Michigan.

 It’s the First Annual Fudge Festival in Fishers’ Harbor, Wisconsin, and somebody is sending Ava notes threatening her life and the lives of those she loves unless she nixes all the fun.

 Meanwhile, the eligible bachelors in town including her ex are lined up asking Ava to the dance on Saturday night.
 Who will she choose?

 There’s also plenty of trouble from Dillon Rivers’s dog Lucky.
 And don’t forget the church ladies!
 They have more meddlesome, er, unique ideas on how to run a fudge shop.

 Readers also get to discover a new Fairy Tale Fudge flavor and a recipe for Belgian booyah from a Wisconsin kermis festival I visited.

 First-Degree Fudge was on the Barnes & Noble mystery bestseller list for 10 weeks when it debuted in Fall 2013.

 In First-Degree Fudge, Ava is accused of murder—by fudging with her fudge recipe!
 After a visiting Hollywood star chokes to death on Ava’s new flavor, “Cinderella Pink Fudge,” diamonds are discovered hidden in the delicacy.
 Who wants to pin a murder on Ava?
 Who’s trying to fence diamonds by hiding them in fudge?